JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

   * `-NoResources` - Will speed up the processing time but information like Resource diagnostics capability, resource type stats, UserAssigned Identities assigned to Resources is excluded (featured for large tenants)
   * `-StatsOptOut` - Opt out sending [stats](#stats)
   * `-NoSingleSubscriptionOutput` - Single __Scope Insights__ output per Subscription should not be created
+  * `-ManagementGroupsOnly` - Collect data only for Management Groups (Subscription data such as e.g. Policy assignments etc. will not be collected)

 ## Integrate with AzOps